opencontainers/wg-reference-types/docs/proposals/PROPOSAL_E.md

    - Yes, referrers are created by the `refers` field and, for registries without the `referrers` API, a digest tag.
 1. As a user, when I delete an artifact, I want the option to delete one or more artifacts referencing it.
    - Yes, referrers could be queried first and explicitly deleted.
-     Digest tags can be explicitly deleted.
+     The digest tag can be explicitly deleted.
      Garbage collection should delete any untagged artifact if the `refers` field points to a non-existent manifest.
 1. As a user, I want to push an artifact that references another artifact that doesn't exist on the registry yet.
    - Partial, digest tags do not require the target manifest to exist on that registry, but would require clients to query for that tag even if the registry supports the `referrers` API.